Between Hours/Interdisciplinary Dialogues, Applied Psychoanalysis Programme of the Toronto Psychoanalytic Society, presents

 11:55 am – Colleen Murphy in conversation with Vamik Volkan

 1:30 pm – Endel Talvik

 2:40 pm – Open Panel and Audience Discussion

 Gavril Hercz, MD

-*Please contact the tps&i directly to register at a discount.
-Refunds must be requested in writing two weeks prior to the event.
+Refunds must be requested in writing two weeks prior to the beginning of the event, after which fees cannot be returned.
 A handling fee of $30 will be retained.

 For more information about and for registration in the tps&i Extension Programs, Scientific Meetings, Training Programs, Study and Supervision groups and Special Presentations, please visit our website: torontopsychoanalysis.com or email firstname.lastname@example.org